 - Then after watching this display, Marge asks Homer "Wouldn't it be nice if that man and that woman got married to each other?"

 - When there was a bear "attack" in Springfield Homer led an angry mob to the mayors office with this chant:

 Crowd: We're here, we're queer, we don't want anymore bears.

 Lenny: Hey, that's a pretty catchy chant.
 Where did you hear it?

 Homer: Oh, I heard it at the mustache parade they have every year.

-Gary And Mike are in San Fransisco for their roadtrip.
-A conveluted series of events leads them accidentaly driving their convertable at the lead of the Pride Parade, with Gary shirtless and flying the flag of his father's Marine unit behind him in front of television cameras.
+- Gary and Mike are in San Fransisco for their roadtrip.
+A convoluted series of events leads them accidentally driving their convertible at the lead of the Pride Parade, with Gary shirtless and flying the flag of his father's Marine unit behind him in front of television cameras.

 - An episode of Rick & Steve: The Happiest Gay Couple in All the World takes place at San Francisco pride.